 Acupuncture takes an holistic approach to understanding disease processes and focuses as much on the prevention of illness as on the treatment.
 In the real world of clinical practice, acupuncture and its application is being constantly refined with much ongoing research and clinical experience.
-Today, acupuncture is an effective, natural and increasingly popular form of health care.
-It is formally recognised by the World Health Organisation as being an effective and legitimate form of health care.
+Today, acupuncture is a natural and increasingly popular form of health care.

 History and philosophy of Traditional Chinese Medicine (TCM)

 Traditional Chinese Medicine (TCM) is a system of primary health care that includes acupuncture, moxibustion, Chinese herbal medicine, remedial massage (tuina), exercise and breathing therapy (such as qigong), and diet and lifestyle advice.
 In Australia, the most popular forms of TCM health care are acupuncture and Chinese herbal medicine.

 TCM has a long history of use dating back many thousands of years, making it one of the oldest and most long-standing health care systems in the world.
 Its origins are uncertain: sharpened stones have been found suggesting acupuncture dates back to the neolithic or even the stone age.
 Pictographs showing the use of acupuncture and moxibustion have been found dating back to around 1600BC.
 The earliest Chinese medical text to describe acupuncture is the Huangdi Neijing (Yellow Emperors Classic of Internal Medicine) which was compiled around 200 BC.